hazelcast/hazelcast-jet/site/docs/sql/intro.md

 sql〉 DROP JOB ingest_trades;
 ```

-## Use Jet SQL Embedded Inside Your App
+## Use Jet SQL Embedded Inside Your Java App

-If you use Jet as an embedded library, besides the `hazelcast-jet`
+If you use Jet as an embedded Java library, besides the `hazelcast-jet`
 dependency add also the `hazelcast-jet-sql` dep:

 <!--DOCUSAURUS_CODE_TABS-->